Yusen-Peng/DRIP/README.md

 2025-06-08,06:13:34 | INFO | Eval Epoch: 50 imagenet-zeroshot-val-top1: 0.0250	imagenet-zeroshot-val-top5: 0.0813
 ```

+## Dataset: local download OR streaming "on the fly"?

+Observation: Training with local download is **WAY MUCH FASTER** than training with streaming "on the fly"

+Conclusion: use **local download** AT ALL TIME

 ## DTP-ViT results

 ### 1M subset of LAION-400M - # epochs = 2, batch size = 512